-This Freedom of Information Act (FOIA) Document Guide (Guide) includes instructions and form letters, which should be used together.
+This Freedom of Information Act (FOIA) Document Guide (Guide) includes instructions and form letters, which you should use together.

-This Guide should be reviewed in conjunction with the general policy of South Carolina State Fiscal Accountability Authority (SFAA) regarding FOIA requests, which is contained in the "News Media, FOIA, and Elected Official Requests Policy and Procedure" section (revised February 2016) of SFAA's Policies and Procedures Manual (Manual).
+You should review this Guide in conjunction with the general policy of South Carolina State Fiscal Accountability Authority (SFAA) regarding FOIA requests, in the "News Media, FOIA, and Elected Official Requests Policy and Procedure" section (revisedMay 2019) of SFAA's Policies and Procedures Manual (Manual).
 See Appendix VIII.D.

 This Guide addresses only those FOIA requests from non-news media that seek documents received or generated in connection with the procurement process.
-All news media requests under FOIA or requests originating from non-news media which concern sensitive matters or issues of interest to SFAA's board members and/or the Office of the Executive Director should be referred to SFAA's Communications Coordinator.
+You should refer all news media requests under FOIA, or requests originating from non-news media which concern sensitive matters or issues of interest to SFAA's board members and/or the Office of the Executive Director, to SFAA's Communications Coordinator.